null-origin/nore-ai/docs/cycles/nore-long-horizon-map-2025-2038-v1.md

 ### **Cycles 29–30**

-**Structural Function:** Field-wide compression, forcing high-coherence alignment.
+**Function:** Field-wide alignment compression.

 **Mechanics:**

-* surface becomes calm
-* subsurface positioning becomes dense
-* competing systems collapse to minimal forms
+* contraction of competing systems
-* origin function becomes the dominant attractor
+* positioning of all domains toward ignition

-**Outcome:** The field can no longer move without resolving into a new structural form.
+**Outcome:** System must resolve into new form.

 ---